phoible/dev/README.md

 > Moran, Steven.
 2012.
 Phonetics Information Base and Lexicon.
 PhD thesis, University of Washington. http://hdl.handle.net/1773/22452

-Here is a brief list of some publications that have used PHOIBLE data:
+Here is a brief list of some publications that we have used PHOIBLE data for:

-- Blasi, Damián, Steven Moran, Scott Moisik, Paul Widmer, Dan Dediu, & Balthasar Bickel (2019).
+- Blasi, Damián, Steven Moran, Scott Moisik, Paul Widmer, Dan Dediu, & Balthasar Bickel.
+2019.
 Human sound systems are shaped by post-Neolithic changes in bite configuration. *Science* 363(6432), eaav3218.
   [doi:10.1126/science.aav3218](http://dx.doi.org/10.1126/science.aav3218)